great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_an_inferredassetdataconnector.md

 We can imagine two approaches to loading the data into GE.

-The simplest approach would be to consider each file to be its own DataAsset.
+The simplest approach would be to consider each file to be its own Data Asset.
 In that case, the configuration would look like the following:

 <Tabs
   groupId="yaml-or-python"
-  defaultValue='python'
+  defaultValue='yaml'
   values={[
   {label: 'YAML', value:'yaml'},
   {label: 'Python', value:'python'},